-In the second stage of filtering, we again refer to the regional criteria in the assessment table.
-There are 'Inadequate' (red) flags for regional precipitation (in central Europe) and for regional temperature in a few of the models (Fig.5).
-The models with an 'Inadequate' classification for precipitation (INM-CM4-8, INM-CM5-0, ACCESS-ESM1-5 and FGOALS-g3), already have at least one 'Inadequate' flag for the large-scale atmospheric criteria.
+- an 'Inadequate' classification for precipitation (INM-CM4-8, INM-CM5-0, ACCESS-ESM1-5 and FGOALS-g3), already have at least one 'Inadequate' flag for the large-scale atmospheric criteria.
 Therefore, these models have already been removed from the performance filtered sub-set.
-The KACE-1-0-G MIROC-ES2L MIROC6 MPI-ESM1-2-HR MRI-ESM2-0 NESM3

-NorESM2-LM TaiESM1-UKESM1-0-LL model has two 'Inadequate' (red) flag for regional temperature in two regions NEU and CEU.
+The KACE-1-0-G model has two 'Inadequate' flags for regional temperature in two regions NEU and CEU.
 The UKESM1-0-LL model has a single 'Inadequate' (red) flag for temperature DJF (NEU).
 Fig. 1 shows these temperature errors in both models to be relatively large compared to the multi-model ensemble mean RMSE.
-In addition, the UKESM1-0-LL model has a relatively large DJF temperature error for CEU, indicating that this temperature bias extends over two of the European land regions.
+In addition, the UKESM1-0-LL model has a relatively large DJF temperature error for CEU, indicating that this temperature bias extends over - 470 two of the European land regions.
 These errors that are limited to specific regions may be considered acceptable for some applications, so may not necessarily always be a reason to exclude a model from a sub-selection.
 Here we filter the sub-set further by removing these models.
 Referring to Fig. 1, we can confirm that our excluded models include only those with a relatively large RMSE (1.5 times the ensemble mean) in at least one of the criteria.
 Also, that the eliminated models on average across the criteria have a relative error at least equal to or larger than the ensemble mean (Fig. 1).
-Therefore, it is again the case that the qualitative assessment has removed the models with objectively larger errors in the key criteria.
+Therefore, it is again the case - that the qualitative assessment has removed the models with objectively larger errors in the key criteria.